Murder of Carly Ryan: Investigation

 The autopsy revealed 19 separate injuries, with six to eight of them being blows to the head, and the cause of death was a combination of facial trauma, smothering, and drowning.
 It also revealed cannabinoids in Ryan's bloodstream and beach sand in her oesophagus.
 Investigators examined security footage, which showed Ryan in and around Port Elliot on 19 February, in the company of two men, and she was last seen alive by witnesses at the beach at 9:30 PM.

 A pale blue vehicle used by the men led police to Mornington Peninsula, where a raid (11 days after the murder) led to the arrest of Newman, and the detention of Newman's younger son.
-A search revealed that Newman had kept a notebook detailing some 200 online personas, and other criminal attempts at grooming both in Australia and internationally.
-At trial, Newman, who was initially not identified to the media, acted erratically and initially denied meeting the teenager.
+At the time of his arrest, a search of his computer revealed that Newman was still using the Kane identity.
+Further investigations revealed that Newman had kept a notebook detailing some 200 online personas, and other criminal attempts at grooming both in Australia and internationally.

+At his trial, which ran from October 2009 to April 2010, Newman, who was initially not identified to the media, acted erratically and initially denied meeting the teenager.
 On 21 January 2010, Newman was sentenced to life imprisonment with a 29-year non-parole period.
 Newman's adopted son, who was a minor at the time and a witness to the killing, was cleared of all charges and his identity remains suppressed.

 Reaction

-After the trial, Sonya Ryan helped to set up The Carly Ryan Foundation, a non-profit charity created to promote internet safety.
+After the trial, Sonya Ryan helped to set up The Carly Ryan Foundation (CRF) in 2010, a non-profit charity created to promote internet safety.
 In 2013, the foundation began lobbying for a legal change to improve the protection of minors online, particularly given that 25% of teenage Australians are being contacted online by people they do not know.
-The foundation also promoted safety awareness in Australia and New Zealand (such as the use of online contracts), and created a smartphone application, called Thread, as a personal safety app for children.
-Sonya Ryan also received a South Australian of the Year Award in 2013 for services to the community, as well as various other awards in 2017, 2018 and 2021.
+The foundation also promoted safety awareness in Australia and New Zealand (such as the use of online contracts) and also in the US, and created a smartphone application called Thread as a personal safety app for children.
+Sonya Ryan also received a South Australian of the Year Award in 2013 for services to the community, as well as various other awards in 2017 and 2018 and a OAM in 2021.